 Pour into molds and freeze until solid.
 We froze ours overnight.
 To get the Popsicle out of its mold, hold under warm water for a few seconds.
 Makes about 8 Popsicle.
 Also, those cheap Popsicle molds with the cups at the bottom are fantastic- they catch the drippier bits.

 Even in kindergarten, the other children had wandered over to her first.
 They borrowed her crayons, petted her soft, blonde curls.
 When she was in fourth grade, she had invited every single classmate at Woodburn Elementary to her house for her birthday party and every single one came.

 In high school, it seemed a given that she be on the cheer squad but she was also on the Math Team, as her father was quick to point out, and Debate.
-And though it was all three, along with her surprisingly springy grades, that got her into Penn State on a scholarship, it was cheer squad and cheer alone that got her Homecoming Queen and the most signatures in her yearbook.
+And though it was all three, along with her surprisingly springy grades, that got her into Penn State on a scholarship, it was cheer squad and the beautiful dark emerald green prom dress that got her Homecoming Queen and the most signatures in her yearbook.
 And a ride on the back of Jake Dugan’s motorcycle after prom.

 Still.
 None of that changed the fact that she was now thirty-three and sitting in her Camry down the block from her own house, staring at her own driveway.

 Her daughter was twelve.
 And if Cheryl had sailed through her childhood, her awkward years and her rebellious ones on a silken cloud, it seemed more and more likely that her daughter, her baby, was destined to be dragged through them, like an animal was yanked through the brush.